Course Outline

 Understanding Emerging Cyber Threats

-• Latest trends in cyber threats for government (e.g., AI-driven attacks, IoT vulnerabilities)
+• Latest trends in cyber threats (e.g., AI-driven attacks, IoT vulnerabilities) affecting government systems

-• Understanding Advanced Persistent Threats (APTs) for government agencies
+• Understanding Advanced Persistent Threats (APTs) targeting government entities

-• Preparing for future cybersecurity challenges for government operations
+• Preparing for future cybersecurity challenges in the public sector

 Ethical Hacking and Penetration Testing

-• Basics of ethical hacking for government systems
+• Basics of ethical hacking for government security teams

 Summary and Next Steps